Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Stolen credentials can give attackers access to multiple resources.
 	- Access to all connected resources stops when SSO is down.

+8. The main responsibility of a receptionist at a healthcare company is to check-in visitors upon arrival.When visitors check-in, which kinds of information should the receptionist be able to access to computer their task ?
+Select two answers.

+9.